Voting in South Dakota

 Early Voting In South Dakota

-South Dakota offers in-person absentee voting.
+South Dakota offers in-person early voting.
 No excuse is needed to vote early.
-Registered voters can vote in-person once Absentee Voting begins at their County Auditor's office.

 Primary Elections In South Dakota